paolodina/ormar/docs/relations/postponed-annotations.md

     students = ormar.ManyToMany(Student, through=StudentTeacher,
                                 related_name="teachers")

-# now the Teacher model is already defined we can update references
+# now that Teacher model is already defined we can update references
 Student.update_forward_refs()

 ```

 !!!warning
-    Remember that `related_name` needs to be unique across related models regardless
+    Remember that `related_name` needs to be unique across related models regardless of
-    of how many relations are defined.
+    how many relations are defined. of how many relations are defined.